 Travel Warnings are issued by the US Department of State to describe long-term, protracted conditions that make a country dangerous or unstable.
 A Travel Warning is also issued when the U.S. Government's ability to assist American citizens is constrained due to the closure of an embassy or consulate or because of a drawdown of its staff.
 Current travel warnings can be found here.

-If you plan to travel to a country currently under a travel warning issued by the Department of State, please contact the Vanderbilt International Office, as your trip may need prior approval from the Study Abroad Risk Assessment Committee (SARAC).
+If you plan to travel to a country currently under a travel warning issued by the Department of State, please contact Vanderbilt's Study Away Risk Assessment Committee (SARAC), as your trip may need prior approval.

 The State Department issues Travel Alerts to disseminate information about short-term conditions, generally within a particular country, that pose imminent risks to the security of U.S. citizens.
 Natural disasters, terrorist attacks, coups, anniversaries of terrorist events, election-related demonstrations or violence, and high-profile events such as international conferences or regional sports events are examples of conditions that might generate a Travel Alert.
 Current travel alerts can be found here.